hanahehe/restore/README.md

   <img src="./canteen pre order.png" alt="inventory tracking page" width="100%">
 </p>

-this is a vendor interface of canteen,where the vendors can see the prebooked food order
+this is a vendor interface of canteen,where the vendors can see the prebooked food order along with QR code scanner for ending long canteen queues
 <p align="center">
   <img src="./canteen.png" alt="vendor interface" width="100%">
 </p>